-Hate Dumb is the polar opposite of Fan Dumb, it always exists, and where there is Fan Dumb, there is Hate Dumb.
+Hate Dumb is the polar opposite of Fan Dumb.
+It always exists — where there is fan dumb, there is hate dumb.

-The Bottom Line is, it's okay to dislike a show/movie/game/book/character; but there are civil, socially acceptable ways of expressing that dislike, just like with expressing love for a character or medium.
+The bottom line is this: it's okay to dislike a show/movie/game/book/character/whatever.
+But there are civil and socially acceptable ways of expressing that dislike, just like with expressing love for a character or medium.
 It's going too far in disliking something where that dislike of a work becomes hate dumb.

-Of course, much like Fan Dumb, Hate Dumb are usually just a vocal minority of people who don't like something.
+Of course, much like fan dumb, hate dumb are usually just a vocal minority of people who don't like something.
 Sometimes it's not even considered part of the hatedom.
-Most of them, including yourself (unless you actually do fit this trope, and you won't know if you do) are pretty respectful when it comes to critiquing a show or will simply just ignore it as they fully know that they won't enjoy the show and let the fans be.
+Most of them, including yourself (unless you actually do fit this, and you won't know if you do) are pretty respectful when it comes to critiquing a work, or will simply just ignore it as they fully know that they won't enjoy the work and let the fans be.

 The concept is closely related to Don't Shoot the Message.

 Not to be confused with hatedom, which is the intelligent version of this.
 Well... the less stupid version, anyway.

 Please do not put this on a work's page including its sub-pages.
 The only exception is if it is enforced canonically as someone's character trait.
 In that case, mark it as such.